rludva/support/sbr-security/sshd/README.md

 ### build-blacklist.sh
 - Build list of IP addresses thats try to attack with logging attempts to port 22/tcp (sshd)
-- Creates `blacklist.txt` file with these IPs
+- Creates `blacklist.ips` file with these IPs
-- Can be executed multiple time and if IP is not present in the `blacklist.txt` it is added
+- Can be executed multiple time and if IP is not present in the `blacklist.ips` it is added

 ### bulk-block.sh
-- Adds all IPS listed in `blacklist.txt` to the blacklist ipset using the `block-ip.sh` sript.
+- Adds all IPS listed in `blacklist.ips` to the blacklist ipset using the `block-ip.sh` sript.

 ### extract-user.sh
 - Extract users that are used to login to the system into a table.